SashankBhamidi/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-- Name: Magnet
+- Name:
-- Username: neerajgoud1
+- Username:
-- Message: Hello !
+- Message: